 Students who have attended SIUC or other U.S. schools, but then returned home for an extended period of time, may be required to retake the TOEFL.

 Every applicant is considered for graduate assistantships.
-Full consideration for fall admission and graduate assistantships begins in February.
+For full consideration for fall admission and graduate assistantships submit applications by February 28th.
+Applications received after March 1st will still be considered for admission and any remaining graduate assistantships.
 Applications for the spring are due October 15th and only exceptional applicants may be admitted for spring semesters.

 Doctoral Fellowships are offered through the Graduate School.
-Although a student who has not yet completed all steps in the admission process to the Graduate School and the Department may be nominated, there must be sufficient documentation (transcripts, letters of recommendation, test scores — required) to ensure the student is fully admissible into a doctoral program in the Graduate School and fully qualified for the fellowship.
+Although a student who has not yet completed all steps in the admission process may be nominated, but there must be sufficient documentation (transcripts, letters of recommendation, test scores — required) to ensure the student is fully admissible into a doctoral program in the Graduate School and fully qualified for the fellowship.
 The nominee must meet the following eligibility criteria*:1.
 An overall undergraduate grade point average of at least 3.0 (A=4) or a grade point average for the last two years of work in the bachelor's degree of 3.5 (A=4);

 2. An overall graduate grade point average of at least 3.7 (A=4) or a score in the 75th percentile or higher on a standard test such as the GRE, MAT, GMAT (copy must be attached).

 *At least one standardized test score is required for nomination and must be submitted as part of the nomination package regardless of eligibility criteria met.